Are you looking for a ritual officiant for the burial or memorial service of a Jewish loved one?

 We figure out what readings or liturgy are best to include, based on the conversations I have with immediate family members and friends.

 I also love to include a short eulogy where I share highlights of the person’s life, her loves and interests, and what she will be most remembered for.
-Prior to my rabbinic life, I worked as a professional journalist for 15 years; this autobiographical information I glean from family members during interviews, and write into a eulogy that I hope captures the spirit and life of the person who died.
+Prior to my rabbinic life, I worked as a professional journalist for 20 years; this autobiographical information I glean from family members during interviews and write into a eulogy that I hope captures the spirit and life of the person who died.

 So how, exactly, does all of this happen?
 The process for funeral service planning is the following: